JetBrains/teamcity-documentation/topics/pull-requests.md

 <td>

 By default, the Pull Requests build feature loads the [GitHub draft pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests) information and runs builds on draft pull requests.
-The build page displays the "Draft" status and icon next to the pull request number.
+The build page displays a grayed-out icon and the **Draft** status next to the merge request number.

 Check the box to ignore GitHub draft pull requests.
 TeamCity will not load the draft pull request information until its status changes.